-Metabolism and energetics, structure and function of biomolecules, Mendelian and molecular genetics, biotechnology, cell structure and function.
-Second course in a three-quarter series (BIOL& 221, 222, and 223).
-Prerequisites: HS biology or BIOL& 100; CHEM& 121 or CHEM& 161 recommended.
+Metabolism and energetics, structure and function of biomolecules and cells, Mendelian and molecular genetics, gene regulation and biotechnology.
+Second course in a three-quarter series (BIOL& 221, 222 and 223).
+Prerequisites: high school biology and chemistry or BIOL& 160; CHEM 121 or CHEM& 161 recommended.